realJohnDoe/Python-8/Hello-world/Hello-world.md

 The symbol * means multiply so fire * roll multiples the text in the fire variable (‘🔥’) by the number contained in the roll variable.

-Test: Test your project a few times.
+**Testa:** Test your project a few times.
 Make sure you understand how the code works.

-Tip: Variables are useful when you need to use the same value multiple times in your code.
+**Tips:** Variables are useful when you need to use the same value multiple times in your code.
 Giving variables a sensible name also makes your code easier to understand.

 Upgrade your dice so that the user can choose the maximum number.

 Lots of games use many-sided dice.
 In the physical world, dice are made from regular geometric shapes.
 Common dice include D6, D12, and D20.
 On a computer, you can generate a random number to make a fair dice with any number of sides.

 The input() function asks the user a question and then returns their answer.